-According to \cite{zhou_industry_2015}, Industry 4.0 integrates information and communications technologies seamlessly with industrial processes.
+According to Zhou et al.\cite{zhou_industry_2015}, Industry 4.0 integrates information and communications technologies seamlessly with industrial processes.
 To realize the vision of Industry 4.0, IoT serves as a critical enabler alongside cloud manufacturing and cyber-physical systems (CPS).
 Cyber-physical systems consist of intelligent equipment, storage systems, and production facilities capable of autonomous communication, action, and monitoring \cite{kagermann_secure_2012}.
 CPS involves the integration of analog/digital hardware, bridging manufacturing entities' physical and virtual components \cite{cheng_industry_2016}.
-IoT provides the necessary framework to connect CPS via a network of devices, sensors, and actuators.
-In this context, cloud manufacturing (CM) has emerged, leveraging cloud computing resources hosted in external data centers to complement Industry 4.0 initiatives.
+The IoT provides the necessary framework to connect CPS via a network of devices, sensors, and actuators.
+In this context, cloud manufacturing (CM) has emerged, leveraging cloud computing resources hosted in external data centers to complement the initiatives of Industry 4.0.
 Together, these technological advancements promise to revolutionize manufacturing, enabling enhanced connectivity, data-driven decision-making, and increased efficiency in industrial processes.
-As IoT continues to advance and intertwine with other technologies, it is expected to play an even more significant role in reshaping the manufacturing landscape, unlocking further possibilities for innovation and growth.
+As the IoT continues to advance and intertwine with other technologies, it is expected to play an even more significant role in reshaping the manufacturing landscape, unlocking further possibilities for innovation and growth.